Charles: The Private Man, the Public Role: Content and production

 The programme was two and half hours in duration and featured several interviews with Charles.
 The programme was broadcast to mark the 25th anniversary of Charles's investiture as Prince of Wales.

-The making of the film took 18 months, and 180 hours of footage was shot.
+Film production took 18 months, and 180 hours of footage was shot.
 The remaining footage is believed to be stored at Windsor Castle.
 The broadcast of the film was watched by 13 million people.
-In the UK, the National Grid reported a 700 MW surge in demand for power after the programme.
+In the UK, the National Grid reported a 700 MW surge in demand for power after the programme, as viewers switched on lights and turned on their kettles for a cup of tea.
 Dimbleby said of his documentary that "While I had no reason to feel any hostility towards the Prince, I did not want to be in a position of painting a glossy portrait".
 Dimbleby said that he had "complete editorial freedom" in the making of the film.
-In an interview with Valerie Grove in July 1994 Dimbleby said that had he not asked the question on infidelity he would have been "pilloried" and that Charles was "perfectly entitled to say it is nobody's business".
+In an interview with Valerie Grove in July 1994, Dimbleby said that had he not asked the question on infidelity he would have been "pilloried" and that Charles was "perfectly entitled to say it is nobody's business".
 Dimbleby said that Charles "... cannot lie, he's not good at disguising it when he's not having a good time, and in conversation I don't think he is capable of telling a lie" and that "What comes through is a man speaking the truth — his face, his body language, his anguish".